-NuSTAR was approved by NASA for a 2-year Principal Investigator (PI) mission.
+NuSTAR was initially approved by NASA for a 2-year Principal Investigator (PI)

-that the NuSTAR Project will request an extension of the mission, including
+mission.
+In mid-2014, the NuSTAR Project received an extension of the mission,

-the institution of a Guest Observer (GO) Program, in the NASA Astrophysics
+including the institution of a Guest Observer (GO) Program, based on its

-Prior to this, there was an opportunity to request NuSTAR time as part
+Prior to this, there were opportunities to request NuSTAR time as

-to apply for joint XMM-Newton and NuSTAR observation time in the XMM-Newton Cycle
+- Joint XMM-Newton and NuSTAR observation time was made available in the XMM-Newton Cycle

 13 AO which was released on 27 August 2013, and 62 such proposals were